EdOber-DA/sql-challenge/README.md

   * Code: contains SQL for creating the tables and the 8 requested queries.
 Also contains Jupyter notebook for the Bonus analysis.

-  * Documenation: Word Document with the ERD created in QuickDBD, schema exported from QuickDBD, and Screen Shot Image of the ERD
+  * Documenation: Word Document with the ERD created in QuickDBD, schema exported from QuickDBD, Word Document with screen shots of Query output, and Screen Shot Image of the ERD

   * Data: the 6 csv files loaded into the 6 database tables